-The bid system works in favour of the advertiser that pays higher for a certain keyword or keyword phrases.
+The bidding system works in favour of the advertiser that pays higher for a certain keyword or keyword phrases.
 These Ads are displayed on top or below search results.

-In every project, there are set of activities which involves proper planning and management for those budget to be successful.
+In every project, there are a set of activities which involve proper planning and management for those budget to be successful.
 This same ideology is applied for PPC campaigns in other to reap the full benefits of PPC advertising.

 This checklist entails how the cost per click campaigns should be planned and managed Daily, weekly, Bi-Weekly, Monthly and Quarterly.

 Budget your estimated campaign spend and approximate cost per click you expect to spend on your campaign.

 Set your target for conversions and acquisitions (CPA)

 Daily monitoring and optimization are done by checking the daily Ad spend and conversions.